sql-machine-learning/elasticdl/doc/parameter_server.md

 And pserver is stateful, we will save checkpoint periodially to a distributed file system.
 If we meets occasional machine breakdown, the only thing to do is to setup a new pserver pod, and load corresponding parameter shard from checkpoint.
 In addition, if there is no big embedding table in the model, which means a worker holds whole parameters, the pserver could also recover from a worker.

 We should avoid changing pserver numbers, since it will bring lots of other work.
 If this assumption is valid, the second scenario would be skipped.
-And pserver is stateful, we will save checkpoint periodially to a distributed file system.
-If we apply the second way to schedule pserver, then checkpoint is enough to handle occasional machine breakdown.
-In addition, if there is no big embedding table in the model, which means a worker holds whole parameters, the pserver could also recover from a worker.

 ## Deployment